-Whatever your reason for using a nipple shield, the goal is always the same – To extend or give you the ability to breastfeed baby without having to introduce a bottle.
+Whatever your reason for using a nipple shield, the goal is always the same – To extend or give you the ability to breastfeed baby without having to introduce formula.
 If you’re new to the idea of using a nipple shield or struggling in some way, we’re glad you found Back to Mom.
 We’d like to share some simple Do’s and Don’ts:

 - Work with a lactation consultant so they can show you how to properly latch baby on the shield.
 A poor latch on the shield can re-enforce suckling problems or poor latching problems and even make them worse.

 - Monitor your baby to make sure they are getting enough milk by tracking wet and soiled diapers.

 - Make sure you choose the correct size nipple shield.
 Nipple Shields come in different sizes and even shapes and finding what works best for you and for baby is a must so you can both be comfortable and avoid issues down the road.
 If you do not have flat or inverted nipples, The Natural Connection Nipple Shield could be perfect for you.
 It's open ended and allows your baby to access your nipple while protecting you from a painful latch.

 - Learn how to correctly apply the nipple shield.
 It seems like you can just pop it over the nipple and be on your way but there’s actually a correct way to use it.
 You can find our Step-by-step guide on How To Use a Nipple Shield The Right Way.